A hidden gem course that oozes character. Favourite of the locals and a true test of golf.

 The course, now measuring just over 6,000 yards, is a tidy and challenging venue-very much one of the ‘hidden gems’ that Scottish golf is blessed with.
 As its name suggests, the course winds over and around the Barry Burn, and is protected not only by that feature, but also by the small greens and narrow fairways which are bordered by heather and rough whins.
 The bunkering is minimalist, but all are well placed to influence the golfer’s strategy - a trademark of all three Carnoustie layouts.

-Carnoustie is home to three outstanding courses, more indoor virtual simulaor bays than any other course and exceptional hospitality showcasing the best Scottish produce.
+Carnoustie is home to three outstanding courses, more indoor virtual simulator bays than any other course and exceptional hospitality showcasing the best Scottish produce

 ‘Play as much as you like over 3 days and dine in our brand-new restaurant’

 Over three consecutive days, play as much golf as you like on the Buddon and Burnside plus enjoy two main course lunches and 2 two-course dinners in The Rookery restaurant for just £240pp.
 You can even upgrade to include a round on the Championship Course for an extra £60pp.
 T&C's apply, visit our website for more information.